 14. ESTONIA Victor Crone Storm (Stig Rästa, Vallo Kikas, Victor Crone, Sebastian Lestapier) PREDICTION: Qualifier

 Co-writer Rästa performed and co-authored 1 of our favourite Eurovision entries of recent times (Goodbye to Yesterday his duet with Elina Born was 7th in 2015) and this is Coldplay-light which works well in this context.
 Estonia has won once at 24 attempts, in 2001, and this should see it in a final for a 16th time.

 15. PORTUGAL Conan Osiris Telemóveis (Mobile Phones) (Conan Osiris) PREDICTION: non-qualifier

 Quirky, artistic and one for the Kate Bush fans.
-This is well presented but isn’t something we would normally listen to but may find support from the same edgy constituency that will enjoy the Icelandic entry.
+This is well presented (although not so much in rehearsals) but isn’t something we would normally listen to but may find support from the same edgy constituency that will enjoy the Icelandic entry.
 Portugal won in 2017 with something similarly individualistic but we don’t have the same regard for this.

 16. GREECE Katerine Duska Better Love (Katerine Duska, Leon of Athens, David Sneddon) PREDICTION: Qualifier